 For day three of this week, get ready to enter the winners circle!
 What did the winners of the Olympic games get?
 Valuable prizes could be won in athletic contests all over the Greek world, but victory at Olympia brought the greatest prestige.
 Winning contestants were allowed to put up statues of themselves inside the sanctuary of Zeus to commemorate their victory; many bases for these statues survive down to our day.
 Statues of athletes and statesmen were a prominent feature of Greek cities and sanctuaries.
 If the athlete won three times, they could set up specially commissioned portrait statues, which could cost up to ten times the average yearly wage.
 Winners at Olympia also received crowns of wild olive. (source) Other prizes included money and jars of olive oil!

 Activity 3: Let’s compare the Olympics then and now.
 Read this article to review what we’ve learned this week but also to make connections with today’s Olympics.
-(The Winter Olympics began Feb 4, 2022!)
+Create a Venn diagram comparing and contrasting the two events.

 Want to learn more about Greek theater and drama?
 Let’s start the show!
 Read the bottom part of page 157 in Usborne World History Encyclopedia.